 Using colourful pipe cleaners and beads you can set up a fun counting maths activity for kids.
 This is also really great for fine motor development and when it’s complete you can simply turn it into a busy bag that can be done at another time.
 Counting beads on pipe cleaners might seem simple enough, but it is the perfect activity for children who are at the early stages of developing their numeracy and fine motor skills.

 Possum (aged 3.5 years) is really into beads at the moment and so I couldn’t wait to give this popular maths activity a try.
-She is quite familiar with many number names to 10 and ordering them, however, I was keen to see how she was able to represent the numbers to ten by creating them using beads on a pipe cleaner.
+She is familiar with many number names to 10 and ordering them, however, I was keen extend her knowledge in this area.
+Could she represent numbers to ten by creating them using beads on a pipe cleaner.
 This turned out to be such a fabulous and fun math activity that we have done it many time since I took these photographs.

 Recommended age: Flexible enough to suit all ages and skills

 To make the maths activity for your children you will need –

 Begin by folding a piece of paper around one end of each pipe cleaner and fixing it in place with a swipe of your glue stick.
 Depending on the age of your child and their skill level, write a number on each piece of paper.
 I wanted to help develop Possum’s understanding of numbers to 12 so I wrote 1 – 12 on each piece of paper.
 This math activity is flexible enough that you can cater it to suit your own child’s needs and skills.

 I thought it might be a bit of fun to have Possum place the pipe cleaners in numerical order.
 It was wonderful to watch her take the time to think about the order of the numbered pipe cleaners and encourage her to adopt good counting strategies, such as counting on and checking what she had already done.
 Of course your child might choose to sing a number rhyme or matching numbers written down somewhere nearby.
 They are all great ways for your child to be supported in their learning.